kinire98/Sanke/README.md

 ## Getting Started

 If you want, to harm your eyes a little, you just have to download one of the two versions of the game to play.
 One is in Spanish and the other in English.
-Descompress it, open the HTML **called index.html**
+Descompress it and open the HTML **called index.html**

 ### Prerequisites